Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Introduction

 This manuscript is split into two parts.
 We review and develop the theoretical tools in Section~\ref{sec:theory}.
-We then illustrate the methodology on a minimal toy model---sampling different strengths of attraction between two Lennard-Jones particles in proportion to their unbinding rate--- in Section~\ref{sec:results}.
-We close with a discussion of the outlook for applying the work beyond toy models.
+We then illustrate the methodology on two model systems in Section~\ref{sec:results}.
+The first simple system---sampling different strengths of attraction between two Lennard-Jones particles in proportion to their unbinding rate---serves to validate the mathematics by comparing results from sampling with explicit numerical calculations.
+The second system---sampling a three-dimensional design space of interaction parameters between a particle metastably trapped in a cage---more clearly illustrates the potential benefits when studying more complex, higher-dimensional problems.